evergreen-ci/evg-module-manager/emm-docs/content/workflows/creating-pull-requests.md

 ---
 weight: 5
 ---
-Once you have your changes ready to share with other you can use evg-module-manager to create a Github Pull Request.
+Once you have your changes ready to share with others you can use evg-module-manager to create a Github Pull Request.

 ## Creating a Pull Request